getsentry/responses/README.rst

-If you use customized processing in `requests` via subclassing/mixins, or if you have library tools that interact with `requests` at a low level, you may need to add extended processing to the mocked Response object to fully simlulate the environment for your tests.
+If you use customized processing in `requests` via subclassing/mixins, or if you have library tools that interact with `requests` at a low level, you may need to add extended processing to the mocked Response object to fully simulate the environment for your tests.
 A `response_callback` can be used, which will be wrapped by the library before being returned to the caller.
 The callback accepts a `response` as it's single argument, and is expected to return a